General terms and conditions applicable to all financial aid for research, development and innovation

 Cumulation rule

-A project may not accumulate different forms of State aid for the same costs unless the aid intensity cap for the relevant schemes continues to be observed.
+A project may not combine different forms of state aid covering the same costs, unless the aid intensity cap for the relevant schemes continues to be observed.

 Disclosure of the financial aid

-Each individual aid measure exceeding the EUR 100,000 cap must be published on the transparency website of the European Commission.
-More specifically, the authorities granting aid are required to publish the following information on individual aid measures which exceed the above-mentioned cap:
+Each individual aid measure exceeding the EUR 100,000 cap must be published on the transparency website of the European Commission no later than 12 months after it is granted.
+More specifically, the aid-granting authorities are required to publish the following information on individual aid measures which exceed the above-mentioned cap:

 Single economic entity - group notion